 Tubing: A stethoscope’s tubing requires special attention, as harsh chemicals and alcohol-based cleaning agents can cause them to become sticky.
 A paper towel or clean cloth soaked in warm, soapy water is your best bet.
 After wiping the tubing down with a soapy solution, a paper towel can be used for drying.

 Chestpiece: As the chestpiece comes into contact with contaminants more often than the rest of the stethoscope, this area requires the most frequent cleaning.
-For wiping surface areas, a prep pad or cotton ball soaked in 70% isopropyl alcohol solution may used.
+For wiping surface areas, a prep pad or cotton ball soaked in 70% isopropyl alcohol solution may be used.
 Harder-to-reach areas can be cleaned with a cotton swab dipped in rubbing alcohol.